okfn/okfn.github.com/members/signup/index.md

 ## Sign-up Steps

 To sign up you involves a few simples steps that should only take a minute or two.
-Essentially it just involves providing info so that you can be listed on [on the members page][members].
+The key part is providing some information so that you can be listed on [on the members page][members].

+We also strongly recommend [joining the mailing list and following Labs on twitter](/contact/).

 1. Put together a brief bit of info about yourself.
 It has 2 parts, some structured data of form `item: value` at the top followed by some free text